cloudscribe/cloudscribe/README.md

 If you want to give it a test drive see
 [Working with the source code](https://github.com/joeaudette/cloudscribe/wiki/Working-with-the-source-Code)

+This project is in early stages, not yet production ready, we are building on a new framework from  Microsoft that is itself still in beta and changing frequently.

 ##### Currently Working Features:
 * Setup/Upgrade System for running versioned install and upgrade sql scripts
 * Site Definitions - multi-tenant based on either first folder segment or host names, default is by folder segment